sbutler/aws-bastion-terraform/README.md

 }
 ```

+### allowed_cidrs_codebuild (list of strings)

+This is the variable used when a CodeBuild deployment is done. **If you are
+using terraform directly then do not specify this value!** It is a list of IPv4
+CIDRs allowed to connect to the bastion instance.

+Default: `[]`

 ### public_subnets (list of strings)

 List of public subnet names or IDs where the primary network interface will be